aspose-cells/Aspose-Cells-Tutorials/cells/english/net/automation-batch-processing/automate-data-sorting-excel-aspose-cells-net/_index.md

 ---
 title: "Automate Data Sorting in Excel with Aspose.Cells for .NET"
-description: "A code tutorial for Aspose.Words Net"
+description: "A code tutorial for Aspose.Cells Net"
 date: "2025-04-05"
 weight: 1
 url: "/net/automation-batch-processing/automate-data-sorting-excel-aspose-cells-net/"